Realizing your dream of becoming a Children’s book author

 Perfect bounding books work well for some types of Children’s books.
 IngramSpark has a 50 lb. white paper to keep the cost down for workbooks, coloring books, and teaching manuals.
 The Premium color 70 lb. white, though it cost a little more, is preferable for full coverage illustrations to minimize image bleed-through from the other side of a page.
 Here are a couple of examples.

 Coloring books, Primary Workbooks, and Activity books.
-These types of books are usually designed for Ages 3–8 with inside pages printed in black only.
+These types of books usually have designs for Ages 3–8 with inside pages printed in black only.
 The finished book will have a full color cover with a choice of matte or gloss laminate.

 Laminated Hardcover Children’s Books

-Color Illustrated Hardcover Children’s books are most popular of Children’s books for young readers Ages 3–8.
-They are most often designed with inside pages printed in full color.
+Color Illustrated Hardcover Children’s books are the most popular of Children’s books for young readers Ages 3–8.
+The inside pages of the publication for ages 3-8 are most often designed to be printed in full color.
 The finished book will have a full color cover laminated and bound to front and back hard boards.
 We recommend IngramSpark Premium Color with 70 lb. white paper to give a beautiful crisp quality to illustrations.

-Illustrated Hardcover Children’s books designed for Ages 8-10 Middle Grade Readers, the inside may be printed in black only depending on the subject matter.
+Illustrated Hardcover Children’s books for Ages 8-10 Middle Grade Readers may print the inside in black depending on the subject matter.
 The finished book will have a full color cover laminated and bound to front and back hard boards.
 There is a choice of 50 lb. and 70 lb. white paper.

 Illustration Planning (Storyboard)

-Planning story illustrations will help determine how many illustrations will be needed and what parts of the story to illustrate.
-Illustrations may also need to include an area where text will be placed or designed as a full-page illustration with the text placed on a separate page.
-This process is referred to as a storyboard.
+Planning story illustrations will help determine how many illustrations to create and what parts of the story to illustrate.
+Illustrations may also need to include an area where designers will place text or design it as a full-page illustration with the text placed on a separate page.
+Designers refer to this process as a storyboard.

-A storyboard will help determine what text will be placed on each page and the subject and content of the illustration to accompany the text.
+A storyboard will help determine what text we will place on each page and the subject and content of the illustration to accompany the text.
 It will also make sure you have adequate illustrations to distribute illustrations evenly throughout the book layout.

 A storyboard will also make sure your illustrator provides enough illustrations to be consistent with the flow of the story without leaving gaps in the layout.